 Beverly-Hanks 2015 Asheville Real Estate Market Report (9 of 9)

-Henderson, Haywood, Madison, Rutherford, Polk, and Transylvania Counties’ real estate markets.
-Information is reported by the NC Mountains Multiple Listing Service, which does not guarantee or is in any way responsible for its accuracy.
+Asheville NC real estate and WNC Information is reported by the NC Mountains Multiple Listing Service, which does not guarantee or is in any way responsible for its accuracy.
 Data maintained by the MLS may not reflect all real estate activity in the market.
 See our Asheville real estate "Information Center" at top of the page and view our full current and past market reports.
 Contact us and we will provide you information and a report for your neighborhood showing you recent and current homes sales, days on market and list to sale ratios.
 Marketing report by Beverly-Hanks & Associates Realtors Marketing dept.

 What area should I live in?